mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 ## Solutions Steps

-After Phase 5 is passed, we can continue with the next Phase, which is called **Test**.
-This is the final phase of design thinking.
+After Phase 5 is passed the next phase follows which is called **test**.
+This is the final phase of Design Thinking.

-> Be careful on the running timer of your instructor.
+> Be cautious of the running timer of your instructor.

-**1.**  **Let’s check, what phase 6 - test is standing for in design thinking!**
+**1.**  **Let’s check, what "phase 6 - test" stands for in Design Thinking!**

-In the final phase "Testing", the prototypes developed by the DT team are tested together on the users.
+In the final phase "testing", the prototypes developed by the DT team are tested together on the users.
-With the direct feedback of the user, it is possible to find the best possible solutions for the user.
+With the direct feedback of the user, it is possible to find the most suitable solutions for the user.
-Since all phases in the Design Thinking process are iteratively connected, it is possible to refer back to previous phases or, if necessary, to go through all phases again with new knowledge gained from the testing process and user feedback.
+Since all phases in the Design Thinking process are iteratively connected, it is possible to refer back to previous phases or, if necessary, to go through all phases again with new knowledge gained from the testing process and the user feedback.
-Therefore, sometimes feedback is required to implement efficient optimizations and adjustments.
+Therefore, sometimes the feedback is required to implement efficient optimizations and adjustments.
 Once the "test phase" has been completed, the DT process is also considered complete.

->In this phase, in our design thinking team of 2 students, the students take turns in their roles as a "developer" and "user" and note their feedback in **1 Template.**
+>In this phase, in our Design Thinking teams of 2 students, the students take turns in their roles as a "developer" and "user" and note their feedback in **1 template.**

-**2.**  **Working with useful design thinking tools for testing in phase 6**
+**2.**  **Working with useful Design Thinking tools for testing in phase 6**

-In **"Phase 6 - Test"** (final phase), the Feedback grid technique on the selected Mural template **"Feedback grid"** on the homepage of Mural is useful for documenting the respective feedback on the prototypes by a interview of the user and subsequently making possible adjustments of the prototypes.
+In **"Phase 6 - Test"** (final phase), the Feedback grid technique on the selected Mural template **"Feedback grid"** on the homepage of Mural is useful for documenting the respective feedback on the prototypes with an interview of the user and subsequently making possible adjustments of the prototypes.

 >**For documenting the feedback, students take turns in their roles as a "developer" and "user".**
->* **Student 1** with the role as **developer** interviews **Student 2** with the role as an **user**.
+>* **Student 1** in the role as a **developer** interviews the **Student 2** with the role as an **user**.
->* While **Student 1** is interviewing **Student 2**, he should document the respective feedback of **Student 2** as a user on the "Feedback grid" Template of Mural.
+>* While **Student 1** is interviewing **Student 2**, he should document the respective feedback of **Student 2** as an user on the "Feedback grid" template of Mural.
->* After that, the two roles are swapped (max. timebox 20 min).
+>* After that, the two roles are to be swapped (max. timebox 20 min).
->* **Student 2** assumes the role as **developer** and interviews **Student 1** with the role as an **user**.
+>* **Student 2** assumes the role as a **developer** and interviews the **Student 1** with the role as an **user**.
->* While **Student 2** is interviewing **Student 1**, he should document the respective feedback of **Student 1** as a user on the **same** "Feedback grid" Template of Mural.
+>* While **Student 2** is interviewing **Student 1**, he should document the respective feedback of **Student 1** as an user on the **same** "Feedback grid" template of Mural.

-Useful tools/methods for design thinking phase 6 - test:
+Useful tools/methods for Design Thinking "phase 6 - test":

 * Feedback grid
 * Qualitative validation